metabase/metabase/docs/dashboards/filters.md

 ### Rename filter

 1. In dashboard edit mode, click your filter's **gear** icon.
-2. Change the Label text.
+2. Change the label text.

 Renaming the filter only affects the filter's display; the label has no effect on which columns Metabase filters.